 Select a card that rewards you for the spending you do most often

-If you frequently dip, tap or swipe at the grocery store, for example, but only purchase airfare once every couple months, it probably doesn’t make sense to apply for a travel or airline credit card.
-Instead, you should look into a grocery store credit card that rewards you for stocking up your pantry.
+If you frequently dip, tap or swipe at the grocery store, but only purchase airfare once or twice a year, it probably doesn’t make sense to apply for a travel or airline credit card.
+Instead, you should look into one of the top grocery store credit cards, which will reward you for stocking up your pantry.

 Don’t know what you spend the most on?
 Take a look at your credit card or bank statement each month and divvy up your purchases into categories like groceries, gas, dining out and airfare.
-If it’s a clean tie, consider a rewards card that earns you a flat rate on every purchase you make.
+If it’s a clean tie, you may want to consider a general rewards card that earns a flat rate on every purchase you make.

 Don’t overspend to hit a welcome offer

-A good rule of thumb is to compare a bonus’ qualifying spend and the time frame in which you have to meet it (usually three months) to what you’d normally spend in that time.
-A welcome bonus that requires you to spend $3,000 in your first three months, for example, wouldn’t be a responsible choice if you typically spend $1,500 within that time frame.
+A good rule of thumb is to compare a bonus’ qualifying spend and the time frame in which you have to meet it (usually three to six months) to what you’d normally spend over that same time period.
+For example, a welcome bonus that requires you to spend $3,000 in your first three months wouldn’t be a responsible choice if you typically spend only $1,500 over three months.

-Weigh a card’s annual fee versus the rewards you’ll most likely earn
+Weigh a card’s annual fee against the rewards you’ll earn

-If you’re unsure whether your spending can cover (or more than cover) a card’s annual fee, take a closer look at the spending you do on other credit cards you own.
-You can also factor in the card’s welcome bonus and added perks (such as travel statement credits) to offset the cost of its annual fee.
+If you’re unsure whether your spending can cover (or preferably more than cover) a card’s annual fee, take a closer look at the spending you do on other credit cards you hold.
+You can also factor in the card’s welcome bonus and perks (such as travel statement credits and airport lounge access) to offset the cost of its annual fee.